 We all have at least one plant in our garden that threatens to take over.
 It spreads out like a carpet or pops up in random places all over the garden, and no matter how much time we dedicate to pulling it up, it still persists.
-In addition to how to get rid of it, we should be asking ourselves, Is this plant invasive?
+In addition to how to get rid of it, we should ask ourselves, Is this plant invasive?
 Is it spreading into wild areas and choking out native plants?

 What is an invasive plant, anyway?
-This invasive plants guide provides a definition of invasive plants, explains what makes a species invasive, discusses the negative impacts of invasive plants, and offers suggestions for how to get rid of invasive plants.
+This invasive plants guide provides a definition of invasive plants, explains what makes a species invasive, discusses the negative impacts of invasive plants, and offers suggestions for getting rid of invasive plants.
 Scroll to the bottom to find a list of links to articles on invasive plants by state, so you can learn which plants are invasive in your area.

 Invasive Plants Guide